Skip to contents

 • linewidth

-geom_swim_arrow() is a wrapper for geom_segment() and can support much of the same functionality.
+geom_swim_arrow() is a wrapper for ggplot2::geom_segment() and supports much of the same functionality.

 Examples